DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     If packet is not reassembled within this time, received fragments will be discarded.
 Fragment lifetime should be decreased when there is a high fragmented traffic loss in high bandwidth networks.
-    Should be lower for for low number of reassembly buckets.
+    Should be lower for low number of reassembly buckets.
     Valid values: from 1 ns to 10 s.
 Default value: 10000000 (10 s).

 *   ``--reassemble NUM``: max number of entries in reassemble fragment table.